SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_FILTERS.md

 from simple filtering to very complex and user-specific settings, allowing you to create complex views.

-In the Netzgrafik-Editor, the "What You See Is What You Get" principle applies.
-This means that everything you have displayed will be drawn, analyzed, and can be edited.
-Therefore, the filtering function plays a crucial role.
-It offers a wide range of possibilities, from simple filtering to very complex and user-specific settings, allowing you to create complex views.
-This allows for complex editing and analysis.

 ### Basic filtering

 o open the filter, click either on the filter symbol in the sidebar on the left or at the bottom